What is the Federal Government Doing to Help People Impacted by Coronavirus?

 Funding: $2 Trillion

 A third stimulus package focused on broad economic stabilization, The Coronavirus Aid, Relief, and Economic Security Act, was signed into law on March 27.
-This bill will provide assistance to individuals, businesses, and infrastructure, including:
+This bill provided assistance to individuals, businesses, and infrastructure, including:

 Direct Payments (Economic Impact Payment)